Cluster Restore

 Before restoring the NVIDIA Run:ai cluster, it is essential to validate that it is both disconnected and uninstalled.

-1. If the Kubernetes cluster is still available, uninstall the NVIDIA Run:ai cluster - make sure not to remove the cluster from the Control Plane
+1. If the Kubernetes cluster is still available, uninstall the NVIDIA Run:ai cluster.
+Make sure not to remove the cluster from the control plane.

 1. Follow the NVIDIA Run:ai cluster installation instructions and ensure all prerequisites are met

-2. If you have a back-up of the cluster configurations, reload it once the installation is complete
+2. If you have a backup of the cluster configurations, reload it once the installation is complete:

 kubectl apply -f runaiconfig_backup.yaml -n runai